elishakuje/alx-higher_level_programming/0x08-python-more_classes/README.md

  -----------------
 This Project was done during Full Stack Software Engineering studies @ alx africa. it aims was to learn about:-
 - Why Python programming is awesom
+- What is OOP
+- “first-class everything”
+- What is a class
-- What is an object
+- What is an object and an instance
 - What is the difference between a class and an object or instance
+- What is an attribute
+- What are and how to use public, protected and private attributes
+- What is `self`
+- What is a method
-- What is the difference between immutable object and mutable object
+- What is the special `__init__` method and how to use it
-- What is a reference
+- What is Data Abstraction, Data Encapsulation, and Information Hiding
-- What is an assignment
+- What is a property
-- What is an alias
+- What is the difference between an attribute and a property in Python
-- How to know if two variables are identical
-- How to know if two variables are linked to the same object
-- How to display the variable identifier (which is the memory address in the CPython implementation)
-- What is mutable and immutable
+- What is the Pythonic way to write getters and setters in Python
-- What are the built-in mutable types
+- What are the special `__str__` and __repr__ methods and how to use them
+- What is the difference between `__str__` and `__repr__`
+- What is a class attribute
-- What are the built-in immutable types
+- What is the difference between a object attribute and a class attribute
+- What is a class method
+- What is a static method
+- How to dynamically create arbitrary new attributes for existing instances of a class
+- What is and what does contain `__dict__` of a class and of an instance of a class
-- How does Python pass variables to functions
+- How does Python find the attributes of an object or class
+- How to use the `getattr` function

 Technologies
  ------------------------